Superior Bays Full-Day Paddle Itinerary: Scenic Estuary Adventure

 Overview

 Explore the Superior Bays on this full-day paddle, offering some of the most scenic stretches of the St. Louis River Estuary.
 Along the way, paddle through calm bays, hike to enjoy rustic vistas, and observe abundant wildlife.
-With flexible route options—shorter or longer depending on stops—this adventure is ideal for paddlers who want to combine exercise, nature, and exploration.
+With flexible route options—shorter or longer depending on stops—this adventure is ideal for paddlers of all ages and skill levels.

 View of Duluth hillside from Woodstock Bay Landing.